Play Experience Logs are records and reflections on targeted play experiences.

-To complete this assignment, students need to fill out and submit a PEL.
-These can be typed or handwritten.
-The PEL form can be found on CANVAS under Files > PELtemplate.docx.
+To complete this assignment, students must submit a PEL through Assignments in Canvas or submit a PEL in hard copy using the PEL template/form.
+The PEL form can be found on CANVAS under Files > Handouts & Forms > PELtemplate.docx.
+Students using the form can submit them as either typed or handwritten.
 Further, the “Reflection” section of the PEL should be at least 150 words and should be produced with an eye toward writing quality.
 [PELs with major writing issues will not be credited.]

 Play Experience Logs are records of and reflections play experiences.
 As such, each PEL has to target a different game/experience, which is designed to ensure players are exposed to different types of games and activities as part of this course.